gmponos/monolog-slack/README.md

 ## Description

-This is a package that can help you send logs through monolog to slack using webhooks.
+This is a package that can help you send logs through monolog to Slack using webhooks.
-Monolog already has a handler for Slack but I am not in favor of it for these reasons:
+Monolog already has a handler for Slack using Webhooks but I am not in favor of it for these reasons:

 **It has some bugs**